 We generate revenue by earning fees for selling value-added products to customers in connection with vehicle sales.
-Currently, our third-party value-added product offering consists of finance and protection products, including financing from third-party lenders for our customers' vehicle purchases, as well as sales of extended warranty contracts, GAP protection and wheel and tire coverage.
+Currently, our third-party value-added product offering consists of finance and insurance products, including financing from third-party lenders for our customers' vehicle purchases, as well as sales of extended warranty contracts, GAP insurance policies and tire and wheel insurance policies.
 As we scale our business, we intend to introduce additional value-added products that will be attractive to our customers and drive revenue and profitability growth.
 We expect that both expanded product offerings and increased attachment rates in value-added product sales will have a positive impact on our profitability.
 See "-Key Factors and Trends Affecting our Operating Results-Ability to increase and better monetize value-added products."